artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 Finally, run the codes in the RVfpga-ViDBo simulator or on the FPGA board.

-## Exercise 2 (optional)
+## Exercise 2
-Write a RISC-V assembly program that shows a block of four lit LEDs that repeatedly moves from one side of the 16 available LEDs on the board to the other.
-Also, include two switches to control the speed and direction of the movement.
-Switch[0] changes the speed, and Switch[1] changes the direction as follows:
+Write a C program that displays the inverse of the switches on the LEDs.
+Name the program DisplayInverse_Functions.c.

-- If Switch[0] is ON (high), the lit LEDs should move quickly.
-Otherwise, the lit LEDs should move slowly.
-You may define what "quickly" and "slowly" mean, but the difference in speed must be visible and noticeable just by looking at it.
+For example, if the switches are (in binary): 0101010101010101, then the LEDs should display: 1010101010101010; if the switches are: 1111000011110000, then the LEDs should
-- If Switch[1] is ON (high), the lit LEDs should move repeatedly from right to left (starting again at the right-most LED when reaching the left-most).
-Otherwise, the lit LEDs should move repeatedly from left to right.
+display: 0000111100001111; and so on.
+Include a getSwitchesInvert() function that returns the inverted value of the switches.
+The function declaration is: unsigned int getSwitchesInvert();

 You can use the project from Exercise 1 as a base and simply write your code in the ```LedsSwitches.S``` file instead of the provided one.